 You probably know at least one person like this.
 They went to school because everyone told them it was a good idea.
-They ended in their current job by apparent coincidence rather than any personal interest in what they do every day.
+They ended in their current job by apparent coincidence rather than any personal interest.

-Drivers are the people who are bold enough to make decisions based on personal interests and mindful reflection.
-They are the ones who seek reward and fulfillment by being true to themselves rather than convenient to other people’s whims.
+Drivers are the people who are bold enough to make decisions based on personal interests.
+They are the ones who seek reward and fulfillment by being true to themselves.

 Taking the backseat is depressing and unnecessary.
 I know this because normally I am the driver but on the second day of being in South Korea I became a passenger.
 Surprisingly so, the transition from driver to passenger is a slow and subtle process.

-The organization I traveled with had an orientation process on the second day designed to last the entire day.
-At first, I thought I was having fun and enjoying myself, but as the orientation continued I became more disengaged and uninterested.
-Before I knew it, I became a puppet simply going through the motions.
+I attended an all-day orientation on my second day in Seoul.
+At first, I thought I was having fun and enjoying myself, but as the orientation continued I became bored.
+Before I knew it, I became a puppet going through the motions.

 By the time I realized all I wanted to do was go to bed, I was miles from home, my feet were swollen, and my spirit was dismayed.
 I was going through the motions because that is what was expected from me.
 What I wanted from myself was nonexistent.
 I put my own well-being aside to try to fit the expectations of others.

 I did not take an 11-hr flight to South Korea to become a passenger in my own car.
 If I was being true to myself, I would have realized that I was dead tired and needed to rest.
 I would have put myself first and turned in early.
-Instead I became preoccupied with following a schedule other people set for me, so I became a puppet.
+Instead I became preoccupied with following a schedule other people set for me.

 That day was filled with fake smiles and missed opportunities…..missed opportunities to be true to myself.

 Do you feel like you are a back seat driver and need help taking the reins?
 I promise you making the transition to the front seat is a worthwhile endeavor and I can help you do it!
-Please reach out to at achievementconsulting.org
+Please reach out.